EXPLAINER: Why are foes Turkey and Saudi Arabia fixing ties? - NewsBreak

 HOW WAS TURKEY PRESSURING THE CROWN PRINCE?

 Turkish authorities fanned the global outrage and suspicion directed at Prince Mohammed.
-Turkey shared audio of the gruesome slaying with Western intelligence agencies, a signal the Saudi consulate where he was killed had been bugged.
+Turkey shared audio of the gruesome slaying with Western intelligence agencies, a sign the Saudi consulate was bugged.
 U.S. intelligence subsequently concluded the operation could not have happened without the prince’s go-ahead.
 Prince Mohammed has denied any involvement.

 While never naming Prince Mohammed, Erdogan said the operation that killed Khashoggi was ordered by the “highest levels” of the Saudi government.
 Khashoggi had entered the consulate in October 2018 by appointment to obtain papers to allow him to wed his Turkish fiancée, who waited for him outside.
 He never emerged and his body was never found.